 PRiME is an NIAID funded project.
 Its main goals are to develop data-based models for the response of human dendritic cell to pathogenic viral infection, and to provide education in computational immunology to researchers from various research fields.

 The project encompasses several research centers working in collaboration.
-In the interdisciplinary center at Mount Sinai School of Medicine we have been actively mapping the regulatory network that is activated by viral infection in dendritic cells by analyzing experimental data.
+In the interdisciplinary center at the Icahn School of Medicine at Mount Sinai, we have been actively mapping the regulatory network that is activated by viral infection in dendritic cells by analyzing experimental data.
 Using this network, we developed models and performed simulations to further our understanding of the innate immune response.
 Read more.

 New and Updated!